Srinivas11789/PcapXray/README.md

 * Make a network diagram with the following features from a Pcap file Tool Highlights:
 * Network Diagram – Summary Network Diagram of full network
 * Information:
-  * Traffic with Server Details
+  * Web Traffic with Server Details
   * Tor Traffic
   * Possible Malicious traffic
   * Data Obtained from Packet in Report – Device/Traffic/Payloads